certtools/intelmq/docs/dev/guide.rst

 ****************************

 IntelMQ supports adding additional bots using your own independent packages.
-You can use this to add a new integration that is special to you, or cannot be integrated for some reason into the main IntelMQ repository.
+You can use this to add a new integration that is special to you, or cannot be integrated into the main IntelMQ repository for some reason.

 Building an extension package
 =============================

 A simple example of the package can be found in ``contrib/example-extension-package``.
-In order to bots to work with IntelMQ, you need to ensure that
+To make your custom bots work with IntelMQ, you need to ensure that

  - your bot's module exposes a ``BOT`` object of the class inherited from ``intelmq.lib.bot.Bot`` or its subclasses,